memre12/itu_zes_weeklyhw/self_learning/hospital_queue_project/README.md

 # Hospital Queue Project
-* This project appears to be a simple hospital registration system implemented in C++.
+* This project is a simple hospital registration system implemented in C++.
 The system includes classes for handling patient registration, examination queues, and CSV file output.

 ## Person Class (Person.hpp, Person.cpp):